9 Steps to Buying a Home

 - Getting Your Home Insured

-Once the inspection has passed and any additional work has been completed, then it is time to contact your insurance company who will then reach out to your lender regarding policy details.
-Payment for the first year premium will occur at closing with the Title Company.
+Once the inspection has passed and any additional work has been completed, then it is time to contact your insurance company who will reach out to your lender regarding policy details.
+Payment for the first year premiums will be incurred at closing with the Title Company.

 - Survey and Appraisal of Your Property